csaszitoma/sentinel/README.md

 The sentinel handles the usual problem of updating tuples with the same primary key on 2 master-master instances.
 In a usual case it leads to broken replication.
-But since sentinel makes keeps one instance read/write, this scenario is unlikely.
+But since the sentinel keeps only one instance read/write, this scenario is unlikely.

 ## Requirement